 - purchase of a thing, security, proprietary right or service at a price higher than the market price;

 - waiver of a monetary claim, unless the estimated reasonable costs of collecting the monetary claim exceed the claimed amount;

-- covering of expenses on formal education or in-service training for the purposes, except if these are directly related to employment and service relationship and functions of a member of the management board of a legal person.
+- covering expenses on formal education or in-service training for the purposes, except if these are directly related to employment and service relationship and functions of a member of the management board of a legal person.

 Travelling expenses must be business-related and properly documented to avoid triggering tax.
-If it can be established that an employee or director benefitted and the trip was not business-related or only partly so, then in addition to corporate income tax being to on the respective portion, if taxed as fringe benefits, 33% social tax charge is also due at the level of the company regardless of the person’s residence.
+If it can be established that an employee or director benefitted and the trip was not business-related or only partly so, then in addition to corporate income tax to on the respective portion, if taxed as fringe benefits, a 33% social tax charge is also due at the level of the company regardless of the person’s residence.
 Sports and health advancement costs can be made tax-exempt up to a certain threshold.
 In certain instances, accommodation and transportation costs may also be excluded from fringe benefits’ taxation.
 Share option programs have specific rules to allow for exemptions.

-If you have declared and taxed costs as fringe benefits or taxed any payments under other provisions of the Income Tax Act, then there is no need to report these a second time as non-business related expenses.
+If you have declared and taxed costs as fringe benefits or taxed any payments under other provisions of the Income Tax Act, then there is no need to report these a second time as non-business-related expenses.
 Make sure to keep documented proof of purchased services, assets or fulfilled obligations being necessary for maintaining or developing business activities.

 Example of taxation of fringe benefits

 The price of fringe benefit (for example a restaurant dinner) is 100 euros

 Income tax 25 euros = 100 x 20/80